fr33n0w/rBrowser/README.md

 - ✅ **Navigation Shortcuts**: Keyboards shortcuts for tab navigation / new / close / reload page
 - ✅ **Web UI**: Implemented waitress and gunicorn production ready web servers, fallback to flask if missing.
 - ✅ **File Download**: Support download for files hosted on nomadnet nodes with progress notification!
+- ✅ **User inputs support**: Form, URL, and input boxes sending user input are supported.

 ## Next Implementations:
 ### The following features are planned for the next version:

-- ✖️ **Form and input boxes**: sending user input in nomad pages, work in progress!
-- ✖️ **Fingerprint**: Send identity and lxmf address to the host node, coming soon!
+- ✖️ **Fingerprint**: Send identity and lxmf address to the host node

+## Known Issues:

+- Input box parameter sending is failing due to the user customization  on some nodes with non-standard nomadnet micron format.
+(90% of the nodes are perfectly working!)
+- Code needs a super clean-up :D

 -----